 “Vanity of vanities!
 All things are vanity!”
-The first reading from Ecclesiastes warns the pursuit of things consumes the fool.
+The first reading from Ecclesiastes warns that the pursuit of things consumes the fool.
 Lost in the consumption is our soul.
-Jesus tells a parable of a soul so very foolishly consumed, “A rich man, whose land produced a bountiful harvest” ponders, ‘What shall I do?’
+Jesus tells a parable of a soul so foolishly consumed, “A rich man, whose land produced a bountiful harvest” ponders, ‘What shall I do?’
 ‘I shall build larger barns.’”
 With “so many good things stored up for years, (I shall) eat, drink, be merry.”
 “But God said to him, ‘You fool, this night your life will be demanded of you; and the things you have prepared, to whom will they belong?’”

 Prayer: Spirit, raise our soul consciousness